 Making child arrangements via the family courts following separation can be stressful and entrench conflict in families.
 This can be stressful for children.
 The Ministry of Justice has launched an online child arrangements information tool with clear and concise information on the dispute resolution service.
 The School may refer some parents and carers to this service where appropriate.

-Children with family members in custody:
+Children with family members in prison:

-Approximately 200,000 children in England and Wales have a parent sent in custody each year.
+Approximately 200,000 children in England and Wales have a parent sent to prison each year.
 These children are at risk of poor outcomes including poverty, stigma, isolation and poor mental health.
-NICCO provides information designed to support professionals working with offenders and their children, to help mitigate negative consequences for those children.